-El Colegio High School is a free, public charter school located in south Minneapolis.
-Our mission is to build upon the talents of bilingual, bicultural students and their families to provide the academic rigor, leadership skills, college/career preparation, and community connections necessary to become lifelong leaders and change agents.
+In community, El Colegio honors and builds upon the talents of bilingual students and their diverse families to provide the academic rigor, leadership skills, career preparation, and community connections necessary to fulfill their potential as change makers.

+El Colegio High School is a free, public charter school located in the diverse Bancroft neighborhood of south Minneapolis.
+We are a small school, serving about 100 students through our academic program.
 El Colegio provides student complete high school successfully including counseling support, hands on college advising, and intensive support.

 El Colegio has mastered the art of graduating diverse individuals who might not have otherwise crossed the victory line.
-Since 2017, 100% of our graduates have been accepted into at least 1 or more institutions of higher learning!
+Since 2017, 100% of our graduates have been accepted into at least one or more institutions of higher learning!

 El Colegio is not only a high school, we are a community anchor.
 During the day, we have a more traditional high school program.
 Outside of school hours, we convene and host a large range of community organizations and groups that support leadership development, youth development, civic engagement, promote the arts, support advocacy efforts and link community members with needed services.